 Pharma is in the middle of its biggest regulatory shift in more than 30 years.
-And for the first time, regulators are directly addressing AI, with its own dedicated annex, its own governance expectations, and its own set of design constraints.
+For the first time, regulators are explicitly addressing AI, with dedicated guidance, clearer governance expectations, and new design constraints.

 Why this reform is different